spacedrop/spacedrop/README.md

 # SpaceDrop
-An open-source CMS built with Meteor in React and inspired by Drupal.
+An open-source CMS, built with Meteor in React and inspired by Drupal.

 ## You found us!!